NIVANorge/Mobius2/docs/mobipydocs/mobipy.md

 app.var("Series name")
 ```

-where `"Series name"` is the name (either series serial name or declared name) of the series in the current application.
+where `"Series name"` is the name (either series serialized name or declared name) of the series in the current application.
+(Note that the declared name - from the `var` declaration - does not always identify the series uniquely, but usually it does).

 ### Parameters